wiit-cloud/docs/docs/_managedk8s/clusterlifecycle/rootdisks/index.en.md

 * While choosing a disksize make sure you take in to account that the pulled docker images are living on this disks.
 So if you have a lot of big docekr images adjust your disk size accordingly.
 * If you use a lot of [ephemeral-volumes](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/) or store / process large amounts of data adjust your disk size accordingly.
 * if you know you have a lot of k8s API `changes` consider a higher iops controle plane root disk.
+* If you specify a root disk it will create the corresponding disks in your tenant.

+**Hint:** The default volume is if nothing is specified type: default and size: 20GB